bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Don't try to sell your open source project too hard, in a pushy way.

 It's always easy to say `"This other product X is shit, and our software is better"`.
-However, in this way you are in some way offending others while maybe they might just have different trade-offs or different use cases, etc.
+However, by doing so, you are in some way offending others when potentially they might just have different use cases, made different trade-offs, etc.
 If you think your software is better, then keep up the good work, and see how users will adapt and enjoy using your product.
 They will do that when they see factual benefits, not just dry words.